GudbjorgVidja/TakeAway/README.md

 Instructions to run the program:

+For Windows:

+- use maven to clean and package
 - Open the terminal
 - type "source runjar.cmd"
+    - er það bara þannig á Windows?
 - press enter

 First the user might need to clean and package. (virkar ekki hjá mér nema bara í maven flipanum)